What to Do with the Household Hazardous Waste?

-- Putting them in the regular trash when they don’t belong there.
+- Putting them in the regular trash when they don’t belong there;

-- Washing them down the drain or pouring them into stormwater drains.
+- Washing them down the drain or pouring them into stormwater drains;

 Read all of the disposal instructions on the product packaging to reduce the risk of harm through explosion, leakage, or ignition of the material.
 This may occur if a product is disposed of in a way which causes it to come into contact with something else, so make sure that you are aware of what is entering your waste stream.

 Some places will have collection depos or places that you can take hazardous wastes to.
 Others will have designated days for collection.
 Some things, such as used electronics or car batteries, can often be dropped off at local businesses free of charge to ensure they are disposed of correctly.